-This dynamic, interdisciplinary non-credit program provides comprehensive knowledge and skills to those interested in the rapidly emerging field of ecological restoration.
-You’ll be learning about the most current restoration practices from experienced and knowledgeable instructors, surrounded by peers that share your passion for the natural world.
+The Restoration of Natural Systems (RNS) certificate is a dynamic, interdisciplinary, non-credit program that provides comprehensive knowledge and skills to those interested in the field of ecological restoration.
+You’ll learn current restoration practices from experienced and knowledgeable instructors, surrounded by peers who share your passion for the natural world.

 This program is supported by a unique partnership between the School of Environmental Studies and the Division of Continuing Studies, resulting in expertly designed courses that are current, comprehensive and delivered with attention to the needs of adult learners.
 Achieve your goals at your own pace with online and on campus course options and flexible program completion timelines.

-The RNS Program has received both the Award of Excellence from the Canadian Association for University Continuing Education (2001) and the Ecostar Award for Environmental Education from the Capital Regional District (2005).
+The RNS program has received both the Award of Excellence from the Canadian Association for University Continuing Education (2001) and the Ecostar Award for Environmental Education from the Capital Regional District (2005).

 - Combination of on-campus intensive and online course formats

 - Different perspectives come together as part of a shared vision

 - A recognized university credential for professionals